-Ball State's major in technology and engineering education prepares you to teach technology-based courses at the middle school and high school levels.
+Ball State's major in technical teacher education prepares you to teach technology-based courses at the middle school and high school levels.
 Your education will set you apart from other middle, high, and vocational school teachers.

 What You Will Learn